klauspost/pgzip/README.md

 This is pretty much an optimal situation for pgzip, but it reflects most common usecases for CPU intensive gzip usage.

+I haven't included [bgzf](http://godoc.org/code.google.com/p/biogo.hts/bgzf) in this comparision, since it only can decompress files created by a compatible encoder, and therefore cannot be considered a generic gzip decompressor.

 #License
 This contains large portions of code from the go repository - see GO_LICENSE for more information.
 The changes are released under MIT License.
 See LICENSE for more information.